You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Lipitor Offset the Negative Effects of a High-Fat Diet?

-While Lipitor can help reduce the risk of cardiovascular disease, it is not a magic bullet that can completely offset the negative effects of a high-fat diet.
-In fact, a study published in the Journal of the American College of Cardiology found that even with statin therapy, the risk of cardiovascular events remained higher in individuals who consumed a high-fat diet.
+While Lipitor can help reduce LDL cholesterol levels, it may not be enough to offset the negative effects of a high-fat diet.
+In fact, a study published in the Journal of Clinical Lipidology found that even with statin therapy, patients who consumed a high-fat diet still experienced increased cardiovascular risk.

 The Role of Lifestyle Changes